Free Alternative Treatment Newsletter - Enter Your Email:

 Audio Downloads Available Here

-EFT/Meridian Tapping (Emotional Freedom Techniques) is the most effective method I have found for quickly resolving emotional traumas and emotionally based physical problems, such as chronic pain, headaches, back pain, and chronic injuries; Depression, Anxiety and Stress related disorders can usually be quickly and permanently alleviated through the proper use of EFT/Meridian Tapping.
+EFT Tapping (Emotional Freedom Techniques) is the most effective method I have found for treating emotional traumas and emotionally based somatic issues.
+Depression, Anxiety and Stress related disorders can often be significantly alleviated through the proper use of EFT/Meridian Tapping with a trained practitioner.
+Because each of these co-exisiting conditions often worsen or trigger bipolar episodes, EFT can be a valuable aspect of alternative bipolar treatment.

-Basic instructions for the EFT technique can be found right here, if you want to get started right away with EFT as an alternative bipolar treatment.
-More extensive information and case studies can be found at World Center for EFT website.
+Basic instructions for the EFT technique can be found right here, if you want to get started right away with EFT as personal coping tool to complement an alternative bipolar treatment.
+More extensive information and case studies can be found at the at: www.EnergyPsych.org

 The Truth about Bipolar Disorder

-It is estimated that one of every 70 people has bipolar disorder.
+Bipolar disorder affects people of all races, ages and backgrounds.
 Bipolar disorder typically develops in late adolescence or early adulthood.
 However, some people have their first symptoms during childhood, and some develop them late in life.
 It is often not recognized as an illness, and people may suffer for years before it is properly diagnosed and treated.
-Bipolar disorder is normally viewed by mainstream psychiatry as a long-term chronic illness that must be carefully managed throughout a person's life.
+Bipolar disorder is normally viewed by mainstream psychiatry as a "long-term, chronic illness" that must be carefully managed throughout a person's life, and will require a lifetime of medication dependence.

-But in my experience, symptoms can be minimized by getting competent treatment by a mental health professional, taking responsibility for your health and giving optimal support to the body, mind and spirit.
+In my experience, symptoms can be minimized through psychotherapy, taking responsibility for your health and giving optimal support to the body, mind and spirit.
 Your self-care should include proper nutrition and a healthy lifestyle, and an ongoing discipline of learning to live mindfully.
+An alternative bipolar treatment is not a "magic bullet" approach, but a comprehensive model of wellness on all levels.

 Symptoms of Bipolar Disorder